Skip to content

 May 12, 1908, the U.S. granted Nathan B. Stubblefield a patent for his “Wireless Telephone” (there was no word for radio at the time).

 On Wednesday, May 12, 1909, the Preakness returned to Pimlico and has stayed ever since.
 Effendi won with Willie Doyle up.
-Pimlico made it a one-mile race, used once before in 1910.
-Several traditions enjoyed today came from the spontaneity of the 1909 Preakness renewal.
-For example, the musical rendering of Maryland My Maryland began when a bugler, moved by the day’s spirit, began playing Maryland’s historic state song.
+Ran at one mile, two traditions enjoyed today came from the the 1909 Preakness renewal.
+The musical rendering of Maryland My Maryland began when a bugler, moved by the day’s spirit, began playing Maryland’s historic state song.
 Inspired by the music, the rest of the band joined in, and the crowd reacted enthusiastically.
-This Preakness also inaugurated the “painting of the colors” atop the weather vane to honor the winning horse.
+They also inaugurated the “painting of the colors” atop the weather vane.

 On May 12, 1932, authorities found Charles Lindbergh’s baby dead close to his estate in NJ.
 America’s search for the child began on March 1.